twshield/Fedora-EDID-KVM-config/README.md

 ### Adding the EDID file to the initramfs

-It turns out that the video module (amdgpu in my case) looks for the edid file early in the boot process, so it needs to be in the initramfs file.
+It turns out that the video module (amdgpu in my case) looks for the EDID file early in the boot process, so it needs to be in the initramfs file.
-Put the following in the file `/etc/dracut.conf.d/99-edid.conf`
+Create the file `/etc/dracut.conf.d/99-edid.conf` with the contents:
 ```
 install_items+=" /lib/firmware/edid/edid.bin "
 ```
 and then run `dracut -f` to add this to the currently running kernel's initramfs file.
-You can check the contents of this file with `lsinitrd`  You can grep `dmesg` output for 'edid' to check for errors related to loading this file after rebooting.
+You can check the contents of this file with `lsinitrd`  You can grep `dmesg` output for `edid` to check for errors related to loading this file after rebooting.

 ## Virtual Console font size